-- Collaborate with WHEDA, HUD, USDA Rural Development, and US Department of Commerce-Economic Development Administration to: - Address special housing and community and economic development opportunities. - Sponsor training and technical assistance for local officials.
+- Collaborate with WHEDA, HUD, USDA Rural Development, and US Department of Commerce-Economic Development Administration to: - o Address special housing and community and economic development opportunities. - Sponsor training and technical assistance for local officials.
 This will increase knowledge of and access to available state and federal programs and resources. - Review current policies and procedures related to maximizing the efficient reuse of program income funds to meet critical needs.
-DEHCR will pursue modifications where redirecting resources could address needs in programs with unmet critical needs.
+DEHCR will pursue modifications where redirecting resources could address needs in programs with unmet critical needs. - DEHCR is building on efforts to encourage collaboration between CDBG-H and home weatherization providers to maximize available resources.